1. PURPOSE OF OUR POLICY

 5.11 We may utilize third-party service providers to communicate with an individual and to store contact details about an individual.
 These service providers may be located outside of Lithuania or Europe.

 6.1 An individual may opt to not have us collect and/or process their Personal Information.
 This may prevent us from offering them some or all of our services and may terminate their access to some or all of the services they access with or through us.

 - Opt-In.
 Where relevant, the individual will have the right to choose to have information collected and/or receive information from us (for clarity, consent must involve an unambiguous positive action to opt-in); or

 - Opt-Out.
 Where relevant, the individual will have the right to choose to exclude himself or herself from some or all collection of information and/or receiving information from us.

 6.2 If an individual believes that they have received information from us that they did not opt-in or -out to receive, they should contact us using the details as set out in section 11 below.

 7. THE SAFETY & SECURITY OF PERSONAL INFORMATION

 7.3 We use SSL encryption to store and transfer Personal Information.
 Despite this, the security of online transactions and the security of communications sent by electronic means or by post cannot be guaranteed.
 Each individual that provides information to us via the internet or by post does so at their own risk.
-We cannot accept responsibility for misuse or loss of, or unauthorised access to, Personal Information where the security of information is not within our control.
+We cannot accept responsibility for misuse or loss of, or unauthorized access to, Personal Information where the security of information is not within our control.

-7.4 We are not responsible for the privacy or security practices of any third party (including third parties that we are permitted to disclose an individual’s Personal Information to in accordance with this policy or any applicable laws) unless otherwise required by the GDPR.
+7.4 We are not responsible for the privacy or security practices of any third party (including third parties to that we are permitted to disclose an individual’s Personal Information in accordance with this policy or any applicable laws) unless otherwise required by the GDPR.
 The collection and use of an individual’s information by such third parties may be subject to separate privacy and security policies.